Match of the Day

-Match of the Day (abbreviated to MOTD) is a football highlights programme, typically broadcast on BBC One on Saturday nights, during the Premier League season.
-The show's current presenter is former England international striker Gary Lineker.
+Match of the Day (abbreviated to MOTD) is a football highlights programme, typically broadcast on BBC One on Saturday nights during the Premier League season.

-It is one of the BBC's longest-running shows, having been on air since 22 August 1964.
+Match of the Day is one of the BBC's longest-running shows, having been on air since 22 August 1964.
 In 2015, Guinness World Records recognised it "as the longest-running football television programme in the world."
+Analysis is currently provided by Danny Murphy, Micah Richards and Alan Shearer, among others.
+Former England international striker Gary Lineker was the series' longest-serving presenter (1999—2025).
+From the 2004–05 season, a second programme, Match of the Day 2, has usually aired on a Sunday in the football season, featuring highlights of all the day's games, whilst showing the goals from the Saturday action.

-The show's theme tune was voted the most recognised TV theme tune in a 2010 poll conducted by the PRS.
+The show's theme tune was voted the most recognised television theme in a 2010 poll conducted by the PRS.

 History

 1960s

-Although the title was first used by the BBC for its Wimbledon tennis highlights programme in June 1964, the first football-related edition of Match of the Day was screened on BBC Two on 22 August 1964, and showed highlights of a game between Liverpool and Arsenal at Anfield.
+Although the title was first used by the BBC for its Wimbledon tennis highlights programme in June 1964, the first football-related edition of Match of the Day was screened on BBC2 on 22 August 1964, and showed highlights of a game between Liverpool and Arsenal at Anfield.
 The programme's audience was estimated at only 20,000, less than half of the attendance at the ground.